-A. No, the hospital has a right to royalty in perpetuity, but this is not a true copyright.
-This right only applies to the UK for stage productions, broadcasting and publication of the whole or any substantial part of the work or an adaptation of it.
+A. No, the hospital has a right to royalty in perpetuity in the UK, but this is not a true copyright.
+This right was granted to the hospital by the Copyright Designs & Patents Act (1988) and applies to stage productions, broadcasting and publication of the whole or any substantial part of the work or an adaptation of it in the UK.

 Q. How valuable has Barrie's gift of copyright been to the hospital?

-A. Over the years, it's been enormously valuable – not only in financial terms but also as a symbol and icon – and has brought significant income to the hospital.
+A. Over the years, it's been enormously valuable – not only in financial terms but also as a symbol and icon – and has brought a fair amount of income to the hospital.
 Because Barrie asked the hospital never to reveal the actual income received, we have always respected his wishes.

 Q. Does the Peter Pan income run into millions?

 A. Public speculation has been wildly exaggerated and the Peter Pan income is certainly a long way off being our main source of charitable income.

 Q. What do I need to do if I want to put up a production of Peter Pan?

 A. For professional and amateur rights in the UK, USA and Spain, you need to obtain a license from our theatre agents, Samuel French (UK and USA) and SGAE (Spain).
 You can find their contact details on our theatre agents list.

 For school productions in the UK, please see the answer below.

 Peter Pan is in the public domain everywhere else so permission is not required outside the UK, USA, Mexico and Spain.